DiarmuidSheeran/bank-system/README.md

 ![Deposit to current account](documentation/deposit-to-current.jpg)<br>
 ![Successful deposit to current account](documentation/successful-deposit.jpg)

-* The user can withdraw money from their account after entering their correct account number that was assigned to the on registration.
+* The user can withdraw money from their account after entering their correct account number that was assigned to them on registration.
 ![withdraw security page](documentation/withdarw-security.jpg)<br>
 ![user prompt to withdraw](documentation/withdraw.jpg)<br>
 ![successful withdrawl of funds](documentation/successful-withdraw.jpg)